Issue 42, 2025

 Abstract

-One of the priority tasks for development of flexible printed electronics is creation of stable conductive 2D printing inks that can form highly flexible films.
-For instance, development of wearable electronic devices requires materials able to withstand strain at the level of human skin elastisity.
-The structure, flexibility, and electrical properties of thin films of a graphene-based composite with addition of the conductive polymer PEDOT:PSS and polyvinyl alcohol (PVA) were studied.
+One of the priority tasks in the development of flexible printed electronics is the creation of stable conductive 2D printing inks that can form highly flexible films.
+For instance, the development of wearable electronic devices requires materials that can withstand strain at the level of human skin elasticity.
+The structure, flexibility, and electrical properties of thin films of a graphene-based composite with the addition of the conductive polymer PEDOT:PSS and polyvinyl alcohol (PVA) were studied.
 The films were produced by 2D inkjet printing.
-The high conductivity of all the samples is provided by graphene because its content significantly exceeds the percolation threshold.
-It has been found that the addition of 5 wt.% or more of PVA results in retainment of the film structure under strain of up to 40% (bending radius of 0.13 mm).
-At the same time, the resistance change under such deformations declines significantly (~3 times) compared to that of films without PVA.
-This is due to the formation of a PVA flexible network inside the composite films.
-Moreover, owing to this network, when no more than 30 wt.% of PVA is added, the initial specific resistance stays within 20% from that of the original composite without PVA.
-Besides that, at the addition of PVA, the resistance remains low under repeated significant mechanical strains (ε≈17%).
+The high conductivity of the samples is enabled by graphene because its content significantly exceeds the percolation threshold.
+It has been found that the addition of 5 wt% or more of PVA enables the film to retain its structure under strains of up to 40% (a bending radius of 0.13 mm).
+At the same time, the resistance change under such deformation strains declines significantly (∼3 times) compared to films without PVA.
+This is due to the formation of a flexible PVA network within the composite films.
+Moreover, due to this network, when no more than 30 wt% of PVA is added, the initial specific resistance remains within 20% of that of the original composite without PVA.
+Besides that, with the addition of PVA, the resistance remains low under repeated large mechanical strains (ε ≈ 17%).
 Thus, graphene-based composites with the addition of PVA are promising conductive materials for flexible and wearable electronics.

 Article information